List of photographic films: Rollei

 The Rollei brand for photographic film is licensed to Maco (Hans O. Mahn GmbH & Co.
 KG, Maco Photo Products) a German-based supplier of photographic films.
 Headquarters in Stapelfeld, Germany.
-They offer a range of polyester* base black and white and colour films originally for aerial photography produced by Agfa-Gevaert and converted by Maco for still camera use and general purpose triacetate base RPX 100/400 black and white films from Harman Technology / Ilford Photo.
+They offer a range of polyester* base black and white and color films originally for aerial photography produced by Agfa-Gevaert and converted by Maco for still camera use and general purpose triacetate base RPX 100/400 black and white films from Harman Technology / Ilford Photo.
 (Note: Polyester base films must be loaded in subdued light to avoid light piping effect).